Cow Chip Fuel

 Level slopes and rolling sand hills

-Thus were formed by waves and tide.
+Thus were formed by waves and tide. - Water relics are yet picked up

 Where the red man's camp fire burned